 The noise they produce along with the unhealthy amounts of smoke.
 That’s enough about Dutch women. 😉

 You’re cycling happily along, when suddenly out of nowhere appears the most hated frequenter of Amsterdam bike lanes, the asociaal scooter terrorist.
 These people don’t give a stroopwafel.
 You’re in their way.
-Move or risk being knocked off your bike by an overclocked vehicle that can easily ride at 50 kilometers an hour on a busy bike lane.
+Move or risk being knocked off your bike by an overclocked vehicle that can easily ride at 50 kilometres an hour on a busy bike lane.

 Scooters are the cause of an increasing number of fatalities and accidents on bike lanes in Amsterdam.
 Thankfully, this will soon be history as the Dutch government has finally given approval for Amsterdam to ban scooters from its bike paths.

-7. The Happy Shallow Expat
+7. The Happy Shallow Expat on Amsterdam Bike Lanes

 If you’ve witnessed a well-dressed chap, cycling slowly along bike lanes in Amsterdam, annoying the hell out of Amsterdammers by actually giving hand signals before turning corners, you’ve probably seen the Shallow Man.